 Why should I give in to these criminals and their psychological bullying?

-My advice to the victims is report your experiences to the authorities.
-I am always happy to cooperate And report the profiles of people attempting to con you to the sites they are using.
-If you don’t report them, you are making it easier for the criminals to carry on their illicit schemes – and steal money from people, from the few victims who have contacted me, I know they have defrauded them of quite significant sums.
+My advice to the victims is: report your experiences to the authorities.
+I am always happy to cooperate and report the profiles of people attempting to con you to the sites they are using.
+If you don’t report them you are making it easier for the criminals to carry on their illicit schemes – and continue stealing money from people.
+From the few victims who have contacted me, I know that some of them have been defrauded of quite significant sums.

 Whenever I find out about the online profiles impersonating me I contact the site owners and get the imposters removed.
 I cannot get them all, and the imposters now know that I am on to them, which means they are becoming more crafty and stealthy.
 To give you an idea of the scale of this, to date, I’ve closed down over seventy accounts on Facebook alone (and, unfortunately I’m still counting).

 Romance Scam Accounts on Facebook – All removed

 Romance Scam Accounts on Instagram – All removed